 “The name Bastard sword is just a modern way to classify this type of sword, medieval people did not use the term bastard sword and all different types of swords were just known to them as “swords”.

-Most medieval weapons such as axes, bows and spears could be made by most craftsmen, however making a sword like the bastard sword was at entirely different matter.
+Most medieval weapons such as axes, bows, and spears could be made by most craftsmen, however, making a sword like the bastard sword was an entirely different matter.
 It required very skilled craftsmen to make medieval swords such as the bastard sword.

-Craftsmen who could make swords like the bastard sword would have specialised in making these types of medieval sword, they were called blade-smiths and were also known as a swordsman.
+Craftsmen who could make swords like the bastard sword would have specialised in making these types of medieval swords, they were called blade-smiths, swordsmiths, blacksmiths, or just smiths they were also known as a swordsman.